hydro-project/hydroflow/datastores/gossip_kv/README.md

 # Architecture
 The Gossip Key-Value Store is a distributed key-value store that uses a gossip protocol to replicate data across all members of the cluster.
-The key-value store is eventually consistent and is designed to be used in scenarios where consistency is not a hard requirement.
+The key-value store is eventually consistent and is designed to be used in scenarios where strict consistency is not a hard requirement.

 ## Data Model
 Data stored in the key-value store is modelled as three level hierarchy `Namespace > Table > Rows`.